-Situated in Tonopah, Nevada, the Mizpah Hotel is a member of the Historic Hotels of America.
-The Mizpah and the nearby Belvada Building shared the title of tallest building in Nevada up until 1927.
+Situated in Tonopah, Nevada, the Mizpah Hotel is a Historic Hotels of America member.
+The Mizpah and the nearby Belvada Building shared the title of the tallest building in Nevada until 1927.
 They’re each just five stories tall.
 The hotel was named after the Mizpah Mine and was the social hub of Mizpah back in its day.

 History of the Mizpah Hotel

 The hotel was given a facade of stone on the sides and rear.
 The neighboring Brougher-Govan Block served as the first Mizpah Hotel and remains connected.
-The two buildings are joined with a wood stairway and the hotel was even the location of the first elevator in Tonopah.
+The two buildings are joined with a wooden stairway, and the hotel was even the location of the first elevator in Tonopah.

 The Mizpah changed hands a few times throughout the years until Frank Scott of Las Vegas purchased it in 1979.
-He updated the hotel to include modern conveniences all while preserving the antiquated romance that first drew him and guests to the hotel in the first place.
-The hotel’s renovation cost $4 million and the work took two and a half years to complete.
+He updated the hotel to include modern conveniences, all while preserving the antiquated romance that first drew him and his guests to the hotel in the first place.
+The hotel’s renovation cost $4 million, and the work took two and a half years to complete.

-These days, the hotel hosts guests from all over Nevada visiting the area, ghost hunters looking to experience the strangeness of the Clown Motel and Tonopah Cemetery, but more importantly, the hotel is home to the Lady in Red and other unexplained entities.
+These days, the hotel hosts guests from all over Nevada visiting the area, ghost hunters looking to experience the strangeness of the Clown Motel and Tonopah Cemetery.
+More importantly, the hotel is home to the Lady in Red and other unexplained entities.
 Let’s meet them1

 Hauntings of the Mizpah Hotel